-- Set the build option platform-loader.target.platform.file to a MicroEJ Platform file (.zip, .jpf or .vde): - Set the build option platform-loader.target.platform.dir to an already imported Source Platform. - Declare a module dependency:
+- Set the build option platform-loader.target.platform.file to the path of a MicroEJ Platform file (.zip , .jpf or .vde). - Set the build option platform-loader.target.platform.dir to the path of the source folder of an already imported Source Platform. - Declare a module dependency: